Your medical equipment loan’s interest rate will vary based on many factors.

 Low credit scores not only disqualify small business owners from certain lenders and financing types, but they will raise your interest rate as well.

 While you can still get medical equipment loans with bad credit, your interest rate might exceed 10% or more than 20%.

 How long your business has been in operation also plays a role in your interest rate.
 The younger your company is, the riskier it is to lenders.

-Seeking funding as a startup could mean steep interest rates up or disqualification from certain loans altogether.
-Most medical equipment financing companies require your business to be at least 2 years old.
+Seeking funding as a startup could mean steep interest rates or disqualification from certain programs altogether.
+Most healthcare equipment financing companies require your business to be at least 2 years old.

-If you haven’t met that requirement yet, you might consider alternative funding options such as MCAs, which require companies to be business for at least 6 months.
+If you haven’t met that requirement yet, you might consider alternative funding options, such as MCAs, which require companies to be in business for at least 6 months.

-Still unsure about the costs of financing medical equipment?
+Still unsure about taking a loan against medical equipment?
 Check out our equipment financing calculator to learn more and estimate your cost of borrowing.